Jaakk0S/IceCreamParlor/README.md

 docker compose up
 ```

-This will run all microservices in Docker Desktop using configuration in `docker-compose.yaml`, and aggregate all log output into a single stream.
+This will run all microservices in Docker Desktop using configuration in `docker-compose.yaml`, and aggregate all log output to console.

 The full service composition contains the custom microservices built in the previous step, and
 some publicly available service images.